DEGoodmanWilson/luna/examples/project_template/README.md

----
-layout: default
-title: Using the project template
----

 # Using the project template

 Included with the Luna source code is a fully functional project template you can use to start your own Luna-built API.
 Look in `examples/project_template` for the code.